- Admission Requirements

 - Doctor of Philosophy/Doctor of Education (PK-12)

-The first annual Professional Capital--Leadership for the Transformation of Teaching in Every School Symposium will be held April 24-25 at the Alerus Center in Grand Forks.
+The first annual Professional Capital--Leadership for the Transformation of Teaching in Every School Symposium was held April 24-25 at the Alerus Center in Grand Forks.

 The Department of Educational Leadership prides itself on being a leader in the field with an internationally recognized academic program that combines theory and practice to provide a scholar-practitioner educational model.
 Our innovative and responsive curriculum fosters intellectual vitality and facilitates the development of our world-class students and faculty.